How many of your new patients have left the "current medications" field blank on their intake form?

-The form design itself is the problem.
-Every question gets the same weight.
-Allergy history and emergency contact share a page with "how did you hear about us?" and a paragraph of financial policy.
-Patients don't read financial policies on their phones.
-They scroll past them and initial a box they haven't read because they've done this before at every dentist and walk-in clinic and physiotherapy office they've ever visited.
+The form design is the problem, not the patient's attention span.
+Every question gets the same visual weight.
+Allergy history and emergency contact share a page with "how did you hear about us?" and a paragraph of financial policy that nobody reads on a phone.
+Patients scroll past and initial boxes they haven't reviewed because they've done this at every dentist and walk-in clinic and physiotherapy office they've visited.
+The form teaches patients to skim, and then we blame them for incomplete data.

 Why do patients abandon intake forms before finishing?